khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 ## Module description
 This page expands on the university's [module descriptions](https://github.com/khofstadter/CS220AU-DP/tree/main/assets).

 The Module Director organizes weekly sessions for weeks 16–22 and 24–25.
 Each session consists of a one-hour lecture plus a one-hour seminar for discussion.
 The lectures are given by different experts on a specific topic linked to the module (e.g., digital heritage, social networks, gender inequality, video games and cybercrime).
+The seminars to discuss the lectures will occur a week after the lecture, you will have a whole week to prepare for the discussion.

 ## Assignment
 ### Brief and research domains